Greece › Mainland Greece Best Places

 - Archaeological Museum: This museum traces the history of the Argolis peninsula from its earliest days – well worth a pre-lunch, enlightening meander. • Map

-- 3Sixty Hotel & Suites – Cousin to the Ippoliti Hotel, the funky 3Sixty offers a modern twist on comfort and hosts a renowned gourmet restaurant. • +30 27 5250 0501 • Map
+- 3Sixty Hotel & Suites – Cousin to the Ippoliti Hotel, the funky and elegant 3Sixty offers a modern twist on comfort and hosts a renowned gourmet restaurant. • +30 27 5250 0501 • Map

 Getting To and From Nafplio